 Funding from this award mechanism must support a clinical trial.
-New FY19 definition: A clinical trial is a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
-For more information, a Human Subject Resource Document is provided at https://ebrap.org/eBRAP/public/ Program.htm.
+A clinical trial is a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
+For more information, a Human Subject Resource Document is provided at https://ebrap.org/eBRAP/ public/Program.htm.
+PIs seeking funding for a preclinical research project should consider one of the other FY20 BCRP funding opportunities.